Skip to main content

 Why Does Hormonal Status Affect Glomerular Health so Profoundly?

 The glomerulus, the primary filtration unit of the kidney, is a unique vascular bed that is highly sensitive to hemodynamic forces.
 Sustained high pressure (intraglomerular hypertension) is a primary driver of chronic kidney disease.
 Sex hormones directly influence this environment.
 Testosterone’s tendency to amplify RAAS activity can contribute to higher systemic and, consequently, intraglomerular pressure.
-This may be a contributing factor to the observation that men, on average, experience a more rapid progression of than premenopausal women.
+This may be a contributing factor to the observation that men, on average, experience a more rapid progression of chronic kidney disease than premenopausal women.

 Estrogen’s dual action of promoting vasodilation via NO and downregulating the RAAS creates a lower-pressure, lower-resistance environment.
 This reduces the mechanical stress on the delicate glomerular capillaries and mitigates damage over time.
 The loss of this estrogenic protection after menopause is a key event that increases a woman’s risk for hypertension and subsequent renal decline, bringing her risk profile closer to that of a man.